Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 The default database username (`repo_db_username` and/or `sync_db_username`) and password (`repo_db_password` and/or `sync_db_password`) in the configuration file `group_vars/all.yml` can also be overridden with your custom values.

-Please refer to the [Configuring Databases](https://docs.alfresco.com/content-services/latest/config/databases/) documentation for more detailed information.
+Please refer to the [Configuring Databases][databases] documentation for more detailed information.

 ### External ActiveMQ